kennykhooky/okd4-metal-install/README.md

 1. Copy the Rocky Linux 9 iso to an Proxmox PVE ISO Images
 1. Create a new VLAN tag bridge, VLAN's ID 50.
+1. Create a Services virtual machine with minimum settings:
+   - VM ID: 101
+   - Name: ocp-svc
+   - Load the Rocky-9.4-x86_64-dvd.iso image into the CD/DVD drive
+   - 120GB HDD
+   - 4 vcpu
+   - 4096 MB RAM
+   - NIC1 connected to the VM Network (LAN) - vmbr0
+   - Finish
+   - Add NIC2 connected to the OCP network - vmbr0 VLAN Tag: 50
+1. Create a Bootstrap virtual machine (this vm will be deleted once installation completes) with minimum settings:
+   - VM ID: 101
+   - Name: ocp-boostrap
+   - Load the fedora-coreos-x.x.x.x-live.x86_64.iso image into the CD/DVD drive
+   - 50GB HDD
+   - 4 vcpu
+   - 8192 MB RAM
+   - NIC connected to the OCP network - vmbr0 VLAN Tag: 50
 1. Create 3 Control Plane virtual machines with minimum settings:
+   - VM ID: 11#
    - Name: ocp-cp-# (Example ocp-cp-1)
-   - 4vcpu
-   - 8GB RAM
+   - Load the fedora-coreos-x.x.x.x-live.x86_64.iso image into the CD/DVD drive
    - 50GB HDD
+   - 4 vcpu
+   - 8192 MB RAM
-   - NIC connected to the OCP network
+   - NIC connected to the OCP network - vmbr0 VLAN Tag: 50
-   - Load the fedora-coreos-x.x.x.x-live.x86_64.iso image into the CD/DVD drive
 1. Create 2 Worker virtual machines (or more if you want) with minimum settings:
+   - VM ID: 12#
    - Name: ocp-w-# (Example ocp-w-1)
-   - 4vcpu
-   - 8GB RAM
-   - 50GB HDD
-   - NIC connected to the OCP network
    - Load the fedora-coreos-x.x.x.x-live.x86_64.iso image into the CD/DVD drive
-1. Create a Bootstrap virtual machine (this vm will be deleted once installation completes) with minimum settings:
-   - Name: ocp-boostrap
-   - 4vcpu
-   - 8GB RAM
    - 50GB HDD
-   - NIC connected to the OCP network
-   - Load the fedora-coreos-x.x.x.x-live.x86_64.iso image into the CD/DVD drive
-1. Create a Services virtual machine with minimum settings:
-   - Name: ocp-svc
-   - 4vcpu
+   - 4 vcpu
-   - 4GB RAM
+   - 8192 MB RAM
-   - 120GB HDD
-   - NIC1 connected to the VM Network (LAN)
-   - NIC2 connected to the OCP network
+   - NIC connected to the OCP network - vmbr0 VLAN Tag: 50
-   - Load the RockyLinux_9.iso image into the CD/DVD drive
-1. Boot all virtual machines so they each are assigned a MAC address
+1. Record all virtual machines's assigned MAC address
+   - ocp-svc        - BC:24:11:32:A7:FC
+                    - BC:24:11:53:AC:90
+   - ocp-boostrap   - BC:24:11:2D:A5:41
+   - ocp-cp-1       - BC:24:11:BB:5D:21
+   - ocp-cp-2       - BC:24:11:65:CD:46
+   - ocp-cp-3       - BC:24:11:E8:F0:E3
+   - ocp-w-1        - BC:24:11:57:6D:09
+   - ocp-w-2        - BC:24:11:AD:14:F8
 1. Shut down all virtual machines except for 'ocp-svc'
 1. Use the Proxmox PVE dashboard to record the MAC address of each vm, these will be used later to set static IPs

 ## Configure Environmental Services

 1. Install RockyLinux9 on the ocp-svc host

-   - Remove the home dir partition and assign all free storage to '/'
-   - Optionally you can install the 'Guest Tools' package to have monitoring and reporting in the VMware ESXi dashboard
-   - Enable the LAN NIC only to obtain a DHCP address from the LAN network and make note of the IP address (ocp-svc_IP_address) assigned to the vm
+   - DO NOT - lock root account
+   - CHECKED - Allow root SSH login with password
+   - Software Selection : Minimal Install
+   - Installation Destination

 1. Boot the ocp-svc VM